Lisa Bonet

 She also appeared in the psychological horror film Angel Heart (1987), which earned her a nomination for the Saturn Award for Best Supporting Actress.
 Bonet has starred in the action thriller film Enemy of the State (1998), the comedy-drama film High Fidelity (2000), the action drama film Biker Boyz (2003) and the thriller film Road to Paloma (2013).
 She has sporadically worked in TV acting, appearing in roles such as Maya Daniels in Life on Mars (2008–2009) and Marisol on Ray Donovan (2016).

-From 1987 to 1993, Bonet was married to singer-songwriter Lenny Kravitz, with whom she had one child, Zoë, who is also an actress.
-In 2017, she married actor Jason Momoa, with whom she has two children.
-Bonet and Momoa announced their separation in January 2022.

 Early life

-Lisa Michelle Bonet was born on November 16, 1967, in San Francisco, California, to Arlene Joyce Litman, a schoolteacher of Jewish descent, and Allen Bonet, an opera singer of African-American heritage from Texas.
+Lisa Michelle Bonet was born on November 16, 1967, in California, to Arlene Joyce Litman, an Ashkenazi Jewish-American schoolteacher, and Allen Bonet, an opera singer of African-American heritage from Texas.
 She has five half-sisters, including singer Kadhja Bonet, and two half-brothers by her father's marriage to Deborah Church.
-Bonet graduated from Birmingham High School, in Van Nuys, California and later studied acting at the Celluloid Actor's Studio in North Hollywood.
+Bonet's parents separated when Bonet was still a baby.
+Bonet was raised by her single mother in middle-class Reseda and never knew her father.
+Bonet said she never fit in at Birmingham High School, in Van Nuys, California.
+"I was stuck in the middle," she told The Los Angeles Times.
+"The black kids called me an Oreo.
+The white kids didn’t talk to me."